Is your height safety system legally compliant?

 Anchor points and static lines need to be inspected at regular intervals.
 And if they are not in regular use, they must be inspected before each use.
 If anchors and static lines aren’t routinely inspected and maintained, they can fail.
 Fixings can loosen and rope fittings can dislodge.
 Workplace Access & Safety inspection, testing and certification services are independently accredited by the NATA so you now you can have confidence in the results.

-Workplace Access & Safety are accredited by the National Association of Testing Authorities (NATA) to perform commissioning inspections, post-manufacturing inspections and confirmation of assembly inspections.
+Workplace Access & Safety are accredited by the National Association of Testing Authorities (NATA) to perform commissioning fall prevention inspections.

 Cooling Tower Access Inspections